icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 ### Building the code
 Make sure you have 3i completed from the {doc}`homework_submission`.
 Vitis flow consists of **1)compiling the host code, 2)generating kernel object(.xo file), 3)generating FPGA binary(.xclbin file), 4)packaging to a bootable image.**
-You can take a look at the `Makefile` we provide, and `make all` will execute all these steps.
+If you take a look at the Makefile, `make all` will execute steps specified above.

-Because we already generated `mmult.xo` file, the command to generate `.xo` file is commented out.
+Because we already generated `mmult.xo` file, the command to generate Xilinx object file(`.xo`) is commented out.
+Vitis compiler(`v++`) performs this step with `--copmile` flag.
+You can use `-c` for short.
+You can also generate `.xo` file directly using Vitis HLS like we just did.
+FYI, you can create `.xo` file from RTL code too(obviously).

-Note that when we generate xclbin file, Vitis calls Vivado to perform logic synthesis, placement, and routing that we mentioned previously.
+Next step, which is usually called "linking" step, calls Vivado to perform logic synthesis, placement, and routing to generate a FPGA binary container file(`.xclbin`, Yes, this file encapsulates the bitstream that's necessary to program the FPGA).
+Vitis compiler(`v++`) performs this step with `--linking` or `-l` for short.

+The last step is called "packaging" step and is done with `--package` or `-p` for short.
+This step packages your design and define various files required for booting/configuring the device.

 - Make sure that `mmult.xo` exists in HW5 directory.
 - Source settings to be able to run vitis:
   `source sourceMe.sh`.